Second Home Visa (KITAS)

 Other interesting information from the circular letter:

-1. Payment of PNBP Rates for Second Home Visas, Second Home ITAS and Re-entry Permits can be paid outside the territory of Indonesia through the PNBP payment portal.
+1. Payment of PNBP Rates for Second Home Visas, Second Home ITAS and Re-entry Permits is payable outside the territory of Indonesia through the PNBP payment portal.

 2. If the PNBP payment portal is technically not yet possible to be implemented outside the territory of Indonesia, the payment of the PNBP Tariff for the Second Home Visa, Second Home ITAS and Re-entry Permit shall be made by the Guarantor in the territory of Indonesia.

-3. If the Second Home Stay Permit expires, then the Second Home Stay Permit of followers also ends.
+3. If the Second Home Visa expires, then the Second Home Visa of followers also ends.

-4. An extension of an ITAP can be submitted as long as it meets the requirements based on laws and regulations by referring to the granting of an ITAP or an ITAS Status Change to an ITAP.
+4. An extension of an ITAP is eligible as long as it meets the requirements based on laws and regulations by referring to the granting of an ITAP or an ITAS Status Change to an ITAP.

 5. Transfer of ITK to ITAS status for ex-WNI foreigners who are not in the context of regaining Indonesian citizenship, do not need to attach proof of information from the Head of Representative of the Republic of Indonesia regarding loss of Indonesian citizenship.